 Theth is difficult to get to with your own car.
-The road conditions in Albania are already miserable, but the route to Theth is a completely different challenge.
+The road conditions in Albania are already miserable, but the journey to Theth is a completely different challenge.
 But one after another.
 From Shkodra follow the SH1 north and turn right onto the SH21 in the town of Koplik.
 From here a narrow-paved road leads uphill for kilometers.
 The views are spectacular, and you pass many remote villages.
 However, the road ends at qafe e Terthores.
 This is followed by a stretch over scree and forest floor with deep potholes.
 Additionally, there is no backup on the slopes.
 Although it is only 16 kilometers to Theth from here, the route takes just as long as the previous 60 kilometers from Shkodra.
 When I traveled to Theth at the end of 2019, it was only possible to cover the route with a four-wheel drive.
 However, I checked with the owners of the hotel where I stayed at the time.
-The construction work is almost complete, and the street can also be tackled with a normal car in 2021.
+The construction work is almost complete, and the street can also be tackled with a normal car in mid 2022.
 But it is still bumpy and arduous.

 Getting to Theth by minivan

 Traveling in one of the minivans that take tourists from Shkodra to Theth every morning is certainly more convenient.
 So, I also traveled to Theth for 10 euros each way.
 The journey takes just under 3 hours.
 Every accommodation in Shkodër will be able to get you a ticket.
 Information is also available at the bus station.
 Back then, to be on the safe side, I threw myself 2 tablets against travel sickness that I still had from my trip to Asia.
 Therefore, it was no problem for me to survive the winding and bumpy ride.
 Because of the pills, I didn’t even feel it when my head hit the ceiling of the van when it hit potholes.
 I don’t know if these Asian pills would be allowed here.